-Gardea said his first contact with the Division 1-AA school that plays in the Colonial Athletic Association, came through SRJC coach Leonard Wagner.
+Gardea said his first contact with the Division 1-AA school, which plays in the Colonial Athletic Association, came through SRJC coach Leonard Wagner.

 After being put in touch with the Rhode Island coaches, Gardea made his official visit to the school and came away impressed.
 “Rhode Island isn’t too different from here,” he said.
 “I really like the college campus.
 It is very nice and they have excellent athletic facilities.”

-Gardea acknowledges that the Rhodies have had a difficult time in recent years, going 2-9 last season, but he said he looks forward to the challenge of helping them turn things around.
+Gardea acknowledges that the Rams have had a difficult time in recent years, going 2-9 last season, but he said he looks forward to the challenge of helping them turn things around.